PostCam: Camera-Controllable Novel-View Video Generation with Query-Shared Cross-Attention: Related Work

-Camera-controllable video generation was initially advanced under the frameworks of text-to-video and image-to-video synthesis.
-As a pioneering work, MotionCtrl~\citep{wang2024motionctrl} encodes 6DoF camera poses and injects them into the diffusion model, fine-tuning on paired video-camera data to achieve video generation with arbitrary trajectory control.
-Some subsequent works~\citep{he2024cameractrl, bahmani2024vd3d, kuang2024collaborative, zheng2024cami2v, liang2025wonderland, xu2024camco, bahmani2025ac3d, wang2024cpa} enhance camera accuracy by introducing Plücker embeddings to represent camera configurations.
-Nevertheless, enabling the model to learn camera-motion control solely from numerical or Plücker representations is challenging, as it demands cross-modal interaction between visual information and numerical signals.
-Beyond direct camera-poses conditioning, many approaches~\citep{yu2024viewcrafter, muller2024multidiff, ren2025gen3c, li2025realcam, feng2024i2vcontrol, popov2025camctrl3d, gu2025diffusion, zhai2025stargen} instead leverage point-cloud-rendered videos for camera-motion control: monocular depth is first lifted to a 3-D point cloud, after which a proxy video is rendered from the target camera pose and injected into the network as a strong visual constraint.
-DaS~\citep{gu2025diffusion} takes this one step further by replacing the RGB render with a 3-D point-trajectory video, endowing the diffusion model with intrinsic 3-D awareness.
-Some image-to-video works, such as MVGenMaster~\cite{cao2025mvgenmaster} and Uni3C~\cite{cao2025uni3c}, attempt simple modal fusion.
-They conventionally inject and combine Plücker coordinates (from camera poses) and rendered video into the latent space using addition and channel-concatenation.
+Camera-controllable video generation was initially advanced within the frameworks of text-to-video and image-to-video synthesis.
+As a pioneering work, MotionCtrl~\citep{wang2024motionctrl} encodes 6-DoF camera poses and injects them into the diffusion model, fine-tuning on paired video-camera data to achieve video generation with arbitrary trajectory control.
+Several subsequent works~\citep{he2024cameractrl, bahmani2024vd3d, kuang2024collaborative, zheng2024cami2v, liang2025wonderland, xu2024camco, bahmani2025ac3d, wang2024cpa} enhance camera accuracy by introducing Pl\"ucker embeddings to represent camera configurations.
+Nevertheless, learning camera-motion control solely from numerical or Pl\"ucker representations is challenging, as it requires cross-modal interaction between visual information and numerical signals.
+Beyond direct camera-pose conditioning, many approaches~\citep{yu2024viewcrafter, muller2024multidiff, ren2025gen3c, li2025realcam, feng2024i2vcontrol, popov2025camctrl3d, gu2025diffusion, zhai2025stargen} instead leverage point-cloud-rendered videos for camera-motion control: monocular depth is first lifted to a 3D point cloud, after which a proxy video is rendered from the target camera pose and injected into the network as a strong visual constraint.
+DaS~\citep{gu2025diffusion} takes this further by replacing the RGB render with a 3D point-trajectory video, endowing the diffusion model with intrinsic 3D awareness.
+Some image-to-video methods, such as MVGenMaster~\cite{cao2025mvgenmaster} and Uni3C~\cite{cao2025uni3c}, attempt simple modal fusion by combining Pl\"ucker coordinates (from camera poses) with rendered videos in the latent space via addition and channel concatenation.
 Furthermore, several training-free methods have been proposed~\citep{hou2024training, hu2024motionmaster, ling2024motionclone, xiao2024video}.
 Overall, these methods achieve a degree of camera control, yet they remain restricted to reference-image or prompt-based generation and cannot synthesize results conditioned on a given source video.